customerio/devices/README.md

 # @customerio/devices

 Utility to map device models to marketing friendly device name.
+The android list is pretty huge, and we've decided to cater to the most popular brands based on [market share](https://www.appbrain.com/stats/top-manufacturers).
+If you need a device that isn't in the list, please open an issue or a PR.

 ## Installation